pce-devel/huc/examples/asm/elmer/README.md

 * ted2-bios-usbcd
   - A modified System Card 3.0 HuCARD that runs a CD-ROM overlay uploaded through USB, rather than loading it from CD-ROM.

+* rom-bare-buftest
+  - A HuCARD ROM to compare a PC Engine emulator's buffered VDC reading with real PC Engine console hardware.

+* rom-bare-rcrtest
+  - A HuCARD ROM to compare a PC Engine emulator's RCR interrupt handling with real PC Engine console hardware.

 * rom-bare-tiatest
   - A HuCARD ROM to compare a PC Engine emulator's TIA-to-VDC cycle timing with real PC Engine console hardware.

-* rom-bare-vdctest
-  - A HuCARD ROM to compare a PC Engine emulator's VDC RCR interrupt handling with real PC Engine console hardware.

 * rom-core-okitest
   - A HuCARD ROM to compare a PC Engine emulator's ADPCM playback flags and ADPCM write speed with real PC Engine console hardware.